 - Do you care who gets your money if you die?

-- Do you care who is appointed guardian of your minor children if you die?
+- Do you care who is appointed the guardian of your minor children if you die?

 Wills are not just for the rich and wealthy.
-Regardless of how much or how little money you have, a will ensures that whatever personal belongings and assets you do have will go to family or the beneficiaries you designate.
-If you own a business, a will can help ensure smooth legal transition of those assets.
+Regardless of how much or how little money you have, a will ensures your wishes are heard.
+It states that whatever personal belongings and assets you have will go to family or the beneficiaries you name or designate.
+If you own a business, a will can help ensure a smooth legal transition of those assets.

 Beyond your property and personal belongings, if you have minor children, a will is a must.
 A will ensures that you get to choose your children's legal guardian should you pass before your children are of legal adult age.

-Through a will, you can also name what is known as an executor, or the person with whom you trust to have the authority to ensure that your wishes are carried out and to ensure that all of your affairs are in order from paying off bills to cancelling credit cards.
+Through a will, you can also name what is known as an executor, or the person you trust to have the authority to ensure that your wishes are carried out and to ensure that all of your affairs are in order from paying off bills to canceling credit cards.

 Without a will, a court makes these decisions on your behalf, among others, through a lengthy and often stressful process called probate.
-Few people plan to die in the near future, but if you die suddenly without a will, you will inadvertently subject your family and loved ones to unnecessary confusion and anxiety at what is already a difficult time.
+Few people plan to die, but if you die suddenly without a will, you will inadvertently subject your family and loved ones to unnecessary confusion and anxiety at what is already a difficult time.

 Do You Need a Lawyer?

-For most people, a will is easy to produce and can be prepared using legal software such as Quicken Willmaker Plus (Nolo Press, about $50), which also helps you create a Living Will, Living Trust, Bypass Trust, Financial Power of Attorney, and other important legal forms.
+For most people, a will is easy to produce.
+It can be prepared using legal software such as Quicken Willmaker Plus—Nolo Press, costing about $69 at the lowest (2020 version)—which also helps you create a Living Will, Living Trust, Bypass Trust, Financial Power of Attorney, and other important legal forms.
 If you have a more complicated estate, or you're not comfortable using software for the more complicated documents, you should consult an estate attorney who may also work with a Certified Public Accountant (CPA) or financial planner.

 How Do You Get Started?